lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 1. Determine the DiaObject Id
 =============================

 1.1.
-Log in to the Portal Aspect.
+Log in to the Rubin Science Platform, and click on Portal.
+This will take you to the next screen, where you will have several options.
+For the purpose of this exploration, you will be using DP0.2 Catalogs, so click on the "DP0.2 Catalogs" tab on top of the screen.

+.. screenshot of the RSP Portal start page

 1.2.
+Click on the box on the screen top where you select the tables - this will show all the available tables.
+Select dp02_dc2_catalogs.DiaObject table.

+1.3.
+On the left-hand side of the screen, you will have three choices, "Spatial," "Temporal," and "Object ID Seaech."
+Click on "spatial."

 Under “TAP Searches”, leave the “Use Image Search (ObsTAP)” box unchecked, leave the Schema as its default, leave “View” at its default “UI assisted”, and select the `dp02_dc2_catalogs.DiaObject <https://dm.lsst.org/sdm_schemas/browser/dp02.html#DiaObject>`_ table.

 1.3.
 Under “Enter Constraints”, select the box to the left of “Spatial”.
 Leave the “Shape Type” as the default “Cone”, and for “Coords or Obj Name” enter the coordinates ``67.4579, -44.0802``.
 Set the "Radius" to 2 arcsec.